|"); }//Trusty Tran by Cran www.gootar.com|

 Here is a wild one…

-We all know the universe is created-with / made-from strings.
+We all know the universe is created-with / made-from threads.

-The only way for vibrations to travel along the strings would be if there is tension on the strings.
+The only way for vibrations to travel along the threads would be if there is tension on the threads.

-Light is actually a vibration traveling along the strings.
+Light is actually a vibration traveling along the threads.